Francis J. Haas

 Francis Joseph Haas (March 18, 1889 – August 29, 1953) was an American prelate of the Roman Catholic Church.
 He served as the sixth bishop of the Diocese of Grand Rapids in Michigan from 1943 until his death in 1953.

 An advocate for organized labor, Haas served as a U.S. Government labor mediator for major labor strikes before being appointed bishop.

 Biography

 Early life

 Francis Haas was born on March 18, 1889, in Racine, Wisconsin, to Peter Francis Haas and Mary Lucy O'Day.
-In 1904, he entered at St. Francis Seminary in St. Francis, Wisconsin.
+In 1904, he entered St. Francis Seminary in St. Francis, Wisconsin.

 Priesthood

 Haas was ordained on June 11, 1913, for the Archdiocese of Milwaukee by Bishop Joseph Maria Koudelka in Racine.
 After his ordination, Haas was assigned as an assistant pastor at Holy Rosary Parish in Milwaukee.
 He also became a faculty member two years later at St. Francis Seminary.

 In 1919, Haas entered the Catholic University of America in Washington, D.C., obtaining a Doctor of Philosophy degree in 1922 with a thesis on "“Mediation in the Men’s Garment Industry.”
 Haas also attended Johns Hopkins University in Baltimore, Maryland.
 After returning to Milwaukee in 1922, he started teaching economics at both St. Francis Seminary and Marquette University.
 Haas also served as a member of the civil service examining board for Milwaukee County.

 Haas returned to Washington in 1931 to become director of the National Catholic School of Social Service (NCSSS) at Catholic University.
 He was also named by US President Franklin Roosevelt in 1933 to the new National Labor Board in Washington.
 On July 18, 1934, Haas travelled to Minneapolis, Minnesota to mediate a work stoppage by delivery truck drivers who belonged to the Teamsters Union.
 With the onset of World War II, Haas reportedly participated in the mediation of 1,500 labor disputes.

 Leaving Washington in 1935, Haas was appointed rector of St. Francis Seminary in Wisconsin.
 He received a Doctor of Law degree in 1936 from the University of Wisconsin.
 Haas also served as president of the Catholic Association for International Peace.